codidact/feature-development/scoped/edit/propose-edit.md

 - User writes an edit reason in the textbox for that purpose.
 (There should be some text explaining briefly what makes a good edit message.)
 - User chooses "submit edit" control.
 - Page refreshes as described in "outcome" above.

+Other effects:
+- Owner of post is notified of pending edit.
+- On question page, "edit" link is replaced by "pending edit".
+Clicking leads to a "review edit" page TBD.

 ----